BharathMahendran-0201/Alfido-Tech-Task-2-Customer-Behavior-Analysis/README.md

 - `data/`: Contains the raw and processed customer data files.
 - `notebooks/`: Jupyter notebooks with step-by-step analysis and modeling.
 - `scripts/`: Python scripts for data processing, feature engineering, and model training.
-- `reports/`: Generated reports and visualizations based on the analysis.
 - `README.md`: Project documentation.

 **Key Insights**